 a solid substrate comprising a plurality of pores defined within the substrate; and

-a fragrant liquid drawn into at least a portion of said pores, wherein the fragrant liquid comprises a mixture of three or more essential oils selected from the group consisting of garlic oil, peppermint oil, rosemary oil, clover oil, cinnamon oil, and cedarwood oil.
+a fragrant liquid drawn into at least a portion of said pores, wherein the fragrant liquid comprises (i) a mixture of three or more essential oils selected from the group consisting of garlic oil, peppermint oil, rosemary oil, clover oil, cinnamon oil, and cedarwood oil or (ii) sandalwood oil.

 The article of claim 1, wherein the fragrant liquid comprises a mixture of each of garlic oil, peppermint oil, rosemary oil, clover oil, cinnamon oil, and cedarwood oil.